 Could changing our language help achieve better results?

 Yes; my belief is that if you want to be successful at anything you put your mind to, better that you set a firm compelling goal (a well formed outcome is even better – we teach you how to do this on our NLP courses) and ensure you deal with anything at an uncurious level that will stop you along the way (e.g. limiting beliefs, internal conflicts like part of me thinks ‘x’ and part of me thinks ‘y’etc).

 Many people think of NLP as a fantastic set of tools and techniques that help deliver change (which it does) and what many people don’t realise (unless they’ve studied NLP correctly) is that language is just as important at delivering change techniques.
 Communication and the Language we use influences others (and our own mind) and often people don’t use language consciously in order to get results.

-This is why on both of our introductory courses, the NLP Diploma and NLP Business Diploma, we teach some language skills – such as Meta Model Language – which is the language of specificity (getting really specific with our questioning in order to get better results).
+This is why on our online introductory courses, NLP Demystified, the NLP Diploma in Coaching and NLP Business Diploma, we teach some language skills – such as Meta Model Language – which is the language of specificity (getting really specific with our questioning in order to get better results).
 On our NLP Diploma course we also introduce the concept of Metaphors and using story telling to teach and bring about change in others (everyone likes a story, right?) – the art of a good metaphor is that people don’t know it’s about them, it has a purpose and we teach you how to design and utilise metaphors.